microsoft/genaiscript/docs/src/content/docs/reference/scripts/response-priming.md

 ---

 It is possible to provide the start of the LLM response (`assistant` message) in the script.
-This allows to steer the answer of the LLM to a specify syntax or format.
+This allows steering the answer of the LLM to a specific syntax or format.

 Use `assistant` function to provide the assistant text.